 "Maximize Expected Utility Criterion" is a decision-making criterion that selects the optimum action that has the highest utility value among all actions.

 Expected Utility means, the Expected Value of Utility.
-Decision Tree Maker encourages you to define a utility function for any real world gain.
+Decision Tree Software encourages you to define a utility function for any real world gain.
 Once utility functions are defined, Decision Maker software can calculate the Utility values for all payoff and then it calculates the Expected Utility.
 Then based on the Expected Utility value for different strategies, Decision Tree software will indicate the optimum path using the Green colored line as you can see in the above screenshot.
 If you do not model any special utility function for any objective, then this criterion will evaluate strategies based on Expected Values.

 By default, the Decision Tree software uses Maximize Expected Utility criterion.
 You can select the criterion from the Ribbon as shown in the following screenshot.